benmclaren/personal-site/ben_personal_site/content/articles/anagrams.md

 ```
 2. Next, we create our hash, `groups` which has no content inside.

 3. We now iterate over the argument, words using `.each`.
-Next, set a variable of `crash_word` which is equal to downcasing the word, splitting it into seperate characters, sorting them alphabetically and then joining them together.
+Next, set a variable of `crash_word` which is equal to downcasing the word, splitting it into seperate characters (`.chars`), sorting them alphabetically (`.sort`) and then joining them together (`.join`).

 4. Our if statement says that if groups contains the `crash_word` then add `word` into the hash using the `<<` opperator.
 Else, reassign `crash_word` to the array `word`.

-5. groups.values will return a new array which is populated by groups of values from the hash.
+5. `groups.values` will return a new array which is populated by groups of values from the hash.